tams2429/ToPok-OrNotToPok-/README.md

 4. Connect FE to BE via API requests + handle errors
 5. Surprise Me function + Enter to search function + Fancy animation for searchbar
 6. Accessibility considerations
+  * Using keyboard to access all functionality of the app
+  * Aria labels
+  * Semantic elements
 5. Add FE tests
 7. Refactor FE + BE code
 8. Update + Tidy Readme